Skip to content

 You can also use an infrared digital thermometer, but they are not as reliable, especially on shiny surfaces.

-You must avoid any cold drafts during welding to protect the preheating temperature.
+You must avoid cold drafts during welding to protect the preheating temperature.
 If the casting is big, insulate it with welding blankets or similar equipment.

 If you hear tinkling noises, it means the casting is cracking.
 Chances are you didn’t avoid the temperature differences in the metal with enough preheating.